lihkin213/dns-svcs/permitted-networks.md

 1. Select the desired zone from the table on the DNS Zones page.
 1. Select the **Permitted Networks** tab.
 1. Click the **Add Network** button.
-1. In the panel that appears, select the region of your network from the **Network Region** dropdown menu.
+1. In the panel that appears, select the region of your network from the **Network Region** list menu.
-1. Select the desired network from the **Network** dropdown menu that appears.
+1. Select the desired network from the **Network** list menu that appears.
 1. Click **Add Network**.

 Adding the same VPC to two DNS zones of the same name is not allowed.